Welcome to the aptitude test section of ACHQ. You’ll find an index of guides and practice tests below. Enjoy!

 Assessment centre exercises broadly fall into two areas.

-- Firstly ‘performance-based’ activities which I cover in the assessment centre exercises section (eg roleplays and presentations).
+- Firstly ‘performance-based’ activities which we cover in the assessment centre exercises section (eg roleplays and presentations).

 - Secondly psychometric tests & aptitude testing (eg verbal reasoning tests and personality questionnaires).

-In this section I’ll focus on the second group of these activities.
+In this section we’ll focus on the second group of these activities.

 Psychometric Tests & Aptitude Testing